bashcats/awesome-wm-hydra/README.md

     - `activation_key`: The trigger key.
 This is **not** a key ID, but a AwesomeWM key name.
 This must match the key used in your awesome key config to trigger hydra, since it's used to detect when the activation key is released.
     - `config`: The key binding config table.
 - Optional arguments:
     - `color`: The behavior of the hydra.
-Currently there is a default `"green"` which requires the activation key to be held down and the `"red"` hydra which once activated will stay open with no keys held down.
+Currently there is a default `"green"` which requires the activation key to be held down, and the `"red"` hydra which once activated will stay open with no keys held down.
     - `ignored_mod`: The modifier to ignore when detecting the activation key.
 This is **not** a key ID, but a AwesomeWM modifier name.
 This is useful when the activation key is a modifier key, such as `Mod4` (super key), so that the activation key itself does not have to be specified in the key binding config.
 Can optionally be a table if multiple ignored modifiers are needed.
     - `hide_first_level`: Whether to hide the key hints at the first level.
 Defaults to `false`.
 - Key hint theme customizations: